dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/validator_info.md

 <a name="(ika_system=0x0)_validator_info_EInvalidProofOfPossession"></a>

-The network public key length is invalid.
+The proof of possession verification failed

 <pre><code>#[error]